jdevop33/hockey-pouches/README.md

-# Hockey Puxx - E-commerce & MLM Platform
+# Puxx - E-commerce & MLM Platform

 A Next.js e-commerce website for Hockey Puxx nicotine pouches, targeting the Canadian market.
 This platform includes standard e-commerce functionality along with a multi-level marketing (MLM) system for referrals and distributors, plus comprehensive admin management tools.